willstall/impopsicles/README.md

   - Repeat
   - Duplicate ( Single or Multi Axis )

-Currently there is a chance between that a piece can recieve between 2 and 5 recursisve operation sets.

 Example Operation Sets:
   - Reflect + Rotate
   - Repeat + Twist